 - The size and location of windows

 - The wall construction, including the fire-resistance rating

-- The type of construction as identified in national fire protection association pamphlet no. 220, 1995 edition, entitled “Standard on Types of Building Construction”
+- The type of construction as identified in national fire protection association pamphlet no. 220, entitled “Standard on Types of Building Construction”

 - The number of stories, including basement and attic areas